polyrabbit/my-token/README.md

 ![token-ticker](https://user-images.githubusercontent.com/2657334/40175207-ff9e6504-5a09-11e8-9a3d-a887ebc4895a.png)

-Track token prices in your favorite exchanges from the terminal.
-Best CLI tool for those who are both **Crypto investors** and **Engineers**.
+Token-ticker (or `tt` for short) is a CLI tool for those who are both **Crypto investors** and **Engineers**, allowing you to track token prices and changes in your favorite exchanges on the terminal.

 ### Features

  * Auto refresh on a specified interval, watch prices in live update mode
  * Proxy aware HTTP request, for easy access to blocked exchanges
- * Real-time prices from 9+ exchanges
+ * Real-time prices from 10+ exchanges

 ### Supported Exchanges